When you need Invisible Fence

-It's funny how these things start.
-The initial warning signs weren't enough to convince us that we needed to install an Invisible Fence system, but they seem so obvious in retrospect.
+The initial warning signs weren't enough to convince us that we needed to install Invisible Fence, but they seem so obvious in retrospect.

 A week or so later, however, the hole had reappeared.
 In fact, there was a second hole a bit further down the fence, and this one was a bit larger.
 I filled them both in and then used some stones and bits of concrete debris to prevent further digging at those spots.

 You can see where this is going.
 New holes appeared and were promptly filled and blocked.
 We still hadn't clued in to the fact that we needed an Invisible Fence.
-Sometimes the stones and debris I placed were moved aside so that the animal (I was fairly sure at this point that it was one or both of our dogs, but I had no real proof) could continue digging in one of the previous spots.
-Maybe they thought it was a game.
-I just found it annoying!
+Sometimes the stones and debris I placed were moved aside so that the animal (which I was fairly sure was one or both of our dogs by this point, but I had no real proof) could continue digging in one of the previous spots.
+Maybe they thought it was a game, but I just found it annoying.

 Then came the escape.